La Salle, Illinois: Entertainment and the Arts

-The Jazz in the Street festival has been held annually since 2006 in mid- September.
-Most years, there have been appearances by locally popular bands, including the Illinois Valley Community College and even Northern Illinois University jazz bands.
+The Jazz in the Street festival has been held annually in mid-September since 2006.
+Most years, there have been appearances by locally popular bands, including the Illinois Valley Community College and Northern Illinois University jazz bands.

 Tourism

+In 2024, the City of La Salle, Illinois, launched a brand-new tourism brand, "Live It Up La Salle".
+The website and social media pages work to communicate the attractions, landmarks, restaurants, shops, and things to do in La Salle to both visitors and residents alike.

-Tourism in the area is driven by Starved Rock State Park, Matthiessen State Park, Buffalo Rock State Park & I&M Canal National Heritage Area.
-There are several museums in and near LaSalle:
+Tourism in the area is driven by Starved Rock State Park, Matthiessen State Park, Buffalo Rock State Park and I&M Canal National Heritage Area.
+There are several museums in and near La Salle: